 All custodial parents and/or legal guardians are required to sign an Enrollment Agreement prior to enrollment of their child at The Child Development Center.
-Parents are required to indicate to whom all billing information and correspondence are to be addressed.
+CDC families are required to enroll in the PraxiSchool system at the time of registration and follow all payment provisions and policies within the Enrollment Agreement.
+Tuition for Camp CREW is non-refundable.